VISIT OUR ART STORE ▶

 If something was never living—not from a plant or animal—it’s inorganic.
 Think about rocks, clay, or metals.
 Pigments made from these are usually earthy and strong.
 They’ve been used since ancient times.

-Now, let's look at some of the most common inorganic pigments I use in my palette.
+Now, the artist looks at some of the most common inorganic pigments they use in their palette.

 Earth Pigments

 Earth pigments are some of the oldest colors in art history.
-I love how natural and muted they look.
+The artist loves how natural and muted they look.

 • Terre Verte (Green Earth): This green pigment has been around since the Roman Empire.
 It’s soft, subtle, and earthy—just like its name.